intelligence38000/android-docs/src/pages/plugins/overview/places.md

 1. Start Android Studio.
 2. Open up your application's `build.gradle`.
 3. Make sure that your project's `minSdkVersion` is API 14 or higher.
-4. Under dependencies, add a new build rule for the latest `mapbox-android-plugin-places.
+4. Under dependencies, add a new build rule for the latest `mapbox-android-plugin-places`.
 5. Click the Sync Project with Gradle Files near the toolbar in Studio.

 ```groovy